 The South of Cambodia was clearly one of our main highlights during our trip through this beautiful country.
-Especially Kampot will stay as a extremely positive memory.
-Although the actual plan was to just stay there for one night, in the end we spent around four days around.
+Especially Kampot, we will forever hold as an extremely positive memory.
+Although the actual plan was to just stay there for one night, in the end, we spent around four days around.
 We just loved it.
-And you can see that there are actually many reasons to visit Kampot.

 What to find out in this post